mygazthehealer/chocos-vanilla-tweaks/MODDING.md

 - Sawdust: crafted from Sticks (3 Sawdust), Bamboo (1 Sawdust)
 - Sawmill: crafted from 7 Wooden Slabs/1 Composter + 1 Iron Ingot
 - Pykrete/Reinforced Ice: crafted from 1 Ice + 1 Sawdust/Wheat
+- Wood Pulp/Sawdust Block: crafted from 9 Sawdust
-- (Packed Mud can be crafted from 1 Mud and 1 Wheat)
+- (Packed Mud can be crafted from 1 Mud and 1 Sawdust)
+- (Paper can be crafted from 4 Sawdust and 1 Water Bottle)
 ## More Blocks
 - Blazing Sand: crafted from 9 Blaze Powder
 - Charcoal Block: crafted from 9 Charcoal